 Port of Hope in Surrey, British Columbia, Canada

-Then we just hang out for three or four hours, usually over a meal.
+Then we just hang for as long as we can, sometimes 15 minutes, sometimes two hours, often over a meal.
 This is when we get to know them and build lasting relationships.

 Most of the seafarers are from the Philippines, India, Sri Lanka, China and Europe.